d-plaindoux/celma/README.md

 The `alter` is an annotation where:

-- `^` allows the capability to recognize negation,
+- `^` allows the capability to recognise negation,
 - `!` allows the capability to backtrack on failure and
-- `#` allows the capability to capture all chars.
+- `#` allows the capability to capture all characters.

 The `#` alteration is important because it prevents massive list construction in memory.